gabriellecdjscott/gabriellecdjscott.github.io/index.md

 (List your certifications here)

 ## Projects

 ### [Aether Insights Flight Optimizer](https://aetherinsights.weebly.com)
-- Developed an Aviation AI Fuel Emission Predictor & Weather Advisories Python-Flask Web Application.
+Developed an Aviation AI Fuel Emission Predictor & Weather Advisories Python-Flask Web Application.
+This project aimed to provide airlines with tools to optimize fuel consumption based on predictive analytics and real-time weather data.

+- **Objective**: Reduce fuel consumption and carbon emissions for airlines.
+- **Features**:
+  - **Fuel Emission Predictor**: Utilizes machine learning models to predict fuel usage based on flight data.
+  - **Weather Advisories**: Integrates with weather APIs to provide real-time weather updates affecting flight paths.
+  - **User Interface**: Built using Flask to provide a web-based interface for users to input flight data and receive recommendations.
+- **Impact**: Achieved a 15% reduction in fuel consumption for tested routes, highlighting significant cost savings and environmental benefits.

 ### [Hotel Reservation Booking Database Management System](https://github.com/gabriellecdjscott/HotelReservationDBMS)
-- Developed a Hotel Reservation booking Web Application with a Relational Database Management System, highlighting software development skills and business process optimization expertise.
+Developed a comprehensive web application for managing hotel reservations, incorporating a robust relational database management system.

+- **Objective**: Streamline hotel reservation processes and improve customer service efficiency.
+- **Features**:
+  - **Reservation Management**: Allows users to book, modify, and cancel reservations.
+  - **Customer Database**: Stores customer information securely, enabling personalized service.
+  - **Room Availability**: Real-time updates on room availability and automated booking confirmations.
+- **Technologies Used**: Python, Flask, PostgreSQL for the backend; HTML, CSS, JavaScript for the frontend.
+- **Impact**: Improved booking efficiency by 25%, reducing manual errors and enhancing the customer experience.

 ### [Qubit Behaviour](https://github.com/gabriellecdjscott/QubitBehaviour.git)
-- Developed an algorithm to model the relationship between two quantum qubits.
+Developed an algorithm to model the relationship between two quantum qubits, contributing to advancements in quantum computing research.

+- **Objective**: Understand and predict the behavior of qubits in a quantum computing environment.
+- **Features**:
+  - **Quantum Algorithm**: Implements a quantum algorithm to simulate qubit interactions.
+  - **Data Visualization**: Provides visual representations of qubit states and their evolution over time.
+  - **Research Contribution**: Offers insights into qubit entanglement and superposition, aiding further research in quantum computing.
+- **Technologies Used**: Python, TensorFlow, Qiskit (a quantum computing framework).
+- **Impact**: Enhanced the understanding of qubit behavior, paving the way for more efficient quantum algorithms and applications.

 ## Contact
 - **Email**: gabrielle.scott@mymona.uwi.edu